 I did not make it because I thought it was too difficult, I thought making quiche was out of my cooking range.
 Wow, I was wrong.
 With a little help of a pre-made gluten-free crust, I am in business!
 The business of making my family a delicious quiche!

 I’ve been to so many different gatherings and parties where quiche was one of the main dishes.
-Not only is quiche pretty to look at, but there are also so many different flavor options as well.
+Not only is this dish pretty to look at, but there are also so many different flavor options as well.

-Roasted Red Pepper quiche is always popular during the winter months, and some people prefer to add a few ingredients turning it into more of a spinach and pepper quiche as well.
+This roasted red pepper version is always popular during the winter months, and some people prefer to add a few ingredients turning it into more of a spinach and red pepper version as well.

 Truth be told?
 My taste buds aren’t overly picky.
 I just love being able to try new flavors and food dishes!

-This simple quiche recipe is SO simple….just how simple is it?
+This red pepper quiche recipe is SO easy….just how simple is it?

-I think that so many people tend to shy away from making quiches at home because they feel that they are a ton of work.
+I think that so many people tend to shy away from making it at home because they feel that they are a ton of work.
+WRONG!